Actipro/WPF-Controls/Documentation/topics/gauge/led-features/led-light.md

 When the built-in led types are not flexible enough to achieve the look desired, a custom `Geometry` can be used.

-When [LedType](xref:@ActiproUIRoot.Controls.Gauge.Led.LedType) is set to to [CustomGeometry](xref:@ActiproUIRoot.Controls.Gauge.LedType.CustomGeometry), then the `Geometry` specified by [LedGeometry](xref:@ActiproUIRoot.Controls.Gauge.Led.LedGeometry) is used when rendering the led light.
+When [LedType](xref:@ActiproUIRoot.Controls.Gauge.Led.LedType) is set to [CustomGeometry](xref:@ActiproUIRoot.Controls.Gauge.LedType.CustomGeometry), then the `Geometry` specified by [LedGeometry](xref:@ActiproUIRoot.Controls.Gauge.Led.LedGeometry) is used when rendering the led light.

 ### Light Size